-In his short life, Hugo Wilmar (1923 - 1957) was an England navigator, front photographer in the Dutch East Indies, travel photographer for Spaarnestad and filmmaker for the famous Disney nature films White Wilderness and Jungle Cat.
-With his photos and letters, his close observations and visual nature descriptions, he left behind a complete picture of the end of the colonial era and the rise of our modern world.
+Hugo Wilmar (1923 - 1957) was in his short life Engelandvaarder, front photographer in the Dutch East Indies, travel photographer for Spaarnestad and filmmaker for the famous Disney nature films White Wilderness and Jungle Cat.
+With his photos and letters, his striking observations and visual nature descriptions, he left behind a complete picture of the end of the colonial era and the rise of our modern world.
 The narrative composition and technical perfection give his photos the iconic power of a top photographer.
 In the nineties a book appeared with his (forbidden) photos of the first police actions in Sumatra.

 His life story represents the fearlessness and courage of young people who grew up in World War II.